AKSW/docs.ontowiki.net/guides/install/installationprocess.md

 ---

 # Installation Process
-The easiest way of installing eLDS for Ubuntu is by using the virtual box image or the package from the package manager.
+The easiest way of installing OntoWiki for Ubuntu is by using the virtual box image or the package from the package manager.
 For Windows there is a ZIP archive that you can unzip and execute.
 If you want to configure everything yourself or you have a different Linux distribution than Ubuntu, there are detailed instructions under the <a href="#manualinstallation">Manual Installation section</a>.